binwilly/wifi2go/README.md

-# Wi-Fi 2 Go
+# Wi-Fi 2 Use

-_Wi-Fi 2 Go_ is a mobile app designed to share wi-fi passwords for *public-access* places that protect their wi-fi.
+_Wi-Fi 2 Use_ is a mobile app designed to share wi-fi passwords for *public-access* places that protect their wi-fi.